datavikingr/the-new-bonsai-linux/README.md

  10. npm? ruby's gems? maybe some other package managers?
  11. branding, I guess? it's basically a whole distrubution already, may as well lean into it.
  12. ~terminal & cli apps theming; including a color scheme~
- 13. Revamp futurehaskins.github.io as a pseudo-resume (with start page in the same directory)
+ 13. Revamp futurehaskins.github.io as a pseudo-resume and front page for the project (with start page in the same directory, unlinked)

 # App Suite:
  - sxhkd - hotkeys